sathappanPR/Adult_Census_Income_Prediction/README.md

 RESULT PAGE

-	Predicted output will displayed wehther the person salary is more than 50k or less than 50k
+	Predicted output will displayed, wehther the person salary is more than 50k or less than 50k

 ![image](https://user-images.githubusercontent.com/84607354/131341779-cfefa8db-b2c3-4b30-ba23-2995da12d2bc.png)